-The FDA has also approved an EUA for the COVID-19 vaccine, mRNA (Pfizer-BioNTech; Comirnaty) to allow:
+The FDA has also approved an EUA for the COVID-19 vaccine, mRNA, monovalent (Pfizer-BioNTech; Comirnaty) to allow:

 - a two-dose primary series to children 5 through 11 years of age.

-- a two-dose primary series to adolescents 12 through 15 years of age.
+- a three-dose primary series to children 6 months through 4 years of age.

-- a single booster dose to people 12 years of age and older who have completed a primary series with Pfizer-BioNTech COVID-19 vaccine.
+- a single booster dose to people 5–11 years of age who have completed a primary series with Pfizer-BioNTech COVID-19 vaccine.

 Talk to your doctor or vaccine provider about the risks and benefits of receiving this medication.